AYPatrL04/MIT-6.824-2021/Note.md

 **As most of VM-FT operations based on level of machine instructions or level of interruptions, the performance paid a hit.**

-According to the statistics from the paper, the performance keeps a rate of 0.94~0.99 comparing with non-FT when running at primary/backup situations, while if the network transmit and receive with huge amount of data, the performance declines apparently with a decline rate of nearly 30\%.
+According to the statistics from the paper, the performance keeps a rate of 0.94 ~ 0.99 comparing with non-FT when running at primary / backup situations, while if the network transmit and receive with huge amount of data, the performance declines apparently with a decline rate of nearly 30\%.
 The reason might be that primary needs to send the data to the backup and wait until backup processed all the data can it sends response to the client.

-This explains why poeple prefers to use RSM on application-level rather than instruction-level.
+This explains why people prefers to use RSM on application-level rather than instruction-level.
 However, they usually need to modify the application if use RSM on application-level like GFS.

 **All the works done here is never for higher performance or efficiency, but only for a stronger consistency and partition tolerance.
 In other word, here only focus on the C and P in the traditional CAP theory.**